(Weak) Twisted post-groups, skew trusses and rings: Internal structure of twisted post-groups

-Now we show that $G_a$ is isomorphic to each other for any $a\in G$ and $G$ is the disjoint union of $G_a.$ The next theorem generalizes \cite[Lemma 4.2,Proposition 4.6]{ZH}. \begin{thm} Let $(G,\cdot,\rhd,\Phi)$ be a twisted post group with sub-adjacent operation $\circ.$ With the above notations, we have the following statements: \begin{description} \item[(a)] For any $a,b\in G,$ the operator $\pi_{a,b}:(G_a,\circ)\to (G_b,\circ)$ given by is a group automorphism. \item[(b)] We have $G=\bigsqcup G_a.$ That is, $G$ is the disjoint union of the groups $G_a,a\in G.$ \end{description} \end{thm} \proof (a) For any $s,t\in G,$ by Theorem \ref{th1} we have
+Now we show that $G_a$ is isomorphic to each other for any $a\in G$ and $G$ is the disjoint union of $G_a.$ The next theorem generalises \cite[Lemma 4.2, Proposition 4.6]{ZH}. \begin{thm} Let $(G,\cdot,\rhd,\Phi)$ be a twisted post-group with the sub-adjacent operation $\circ.$ With the above notations, we have the following statements: \begin{enumerate} \item For any $a,b\in G,$ the operator $\pi_{a,b}:(G_a,\circ)\to (G_b,\circ)$ given by is a group isomorphism. \item $G=\bigsqcup G_a,$ that is, $G$ is the disjoint union of the groups $G_a$, where $a\in G.$ \end{enumerate} \end{thm} \proof (a) For any $s,t\in G_a,$ by Theorem \ref{th1} we have

-This implies $\phi_{a,b}$ is a group homomorphism.
+This implies $\pi_{a,b}$ is a group homomorphism.

 It remains to show it is bijective.
-If there is a $t\in G_a$ such that $\pi_{a,b}(t)=e_b,$ it follows from Proposition \ref{SG} and \eqref{IDT} that Hence $\phi_{a,b}$ is injective.
-For any $t\in G_a,$ again by Proposition \ref{SG} and \eqref{IDT}, we have this proves $\phi_{a,b}$ is surjective.
+If there is a $t\in G_a$ such that $\pi_{a,b}(t)=e_b,$ it follows from Proposition \ref{SG} and \eqref{IDT} that Hence $\pi_{a,b}$ is injective.
+For any $t\in G_b,$ again by Proposition \ref{SG} and \eqref{IDT}, we have this proves $\pi_{a,b}$ is surjective.

-(b) For any $a\in G_a,$ by the definition of $e_a,$ we have this implies $a\in G_a.$ If $t\in G_a\cap G_b$ for $a,b\in G,$ then we have $t\circ e_a=t=t\circ e_b$ by Proposition \ref{SG}, it follows from Lemma \ref{LC} that $e_a=e_b,$ which implies $G_a=G_b.$ This proves $G=\bigsqcup G_a.$
+(b) For any $a\in G,$ by the definition of $e_a,$ we have this implies $a\in G_a.$ If $t\in G_a\cap G_b$ for $a,b\in G,$ then we have $t\circ e_a=t=t\circ e_b$ by Proposition \ref{SG}, it follows from Lemma \ref{LC} that $e_a=e_b,$ which implies $G_a=G_b.$ This proves $G=\bigsqcup G_a.$